 Carbon Risk Real Estate Monitor (CRREM)

-Purpose of the CRREM research and innovation project
+Purpose of CRREM

 Integration of CRREM methodology in the GRESB Real Estate Assessment